Fabien-Maury/bellman-ford/README.md

 * Input :
-  graph : a tuple containing vertices, a list of vertices; and edges, a list of edges written as : (vertex1, vertex2, weight) source : the vertex used as soiurce for the pathes
+  graph : a tuple containing vertices, a list of vertices; and edges, a list of edges written as : (vertex1, vertex2, weight) source : the vertex used as source for the pathes

 * Output :
   a tuple containing :